 All test scores must be official and sent directly from the relevant testing agency.
 Copies or scans of score reports sent by applicants will not be accepted.

 Submit scores from a test taken within five years of application.
-Duquesne's ETS code is 2196.
-There is no minimum GRE score to apply.
+Duquesne’s ETS code is 2196.
+All applicants to the Ph.D. program are required to submit GRE test scores, but no specific minimum scores are required for review.
+We consider GRE scores as one element in a complete dossier.

 TOEFL or IELTS language test scores

-Language test scores must be submitted by international applicants who are non-native English speakers, though this requirement is waved for applicants who hold or are now completing a degree from a university for which the primary language of instruction is English.
+In addition to GRE scores, TOEFL or IELTS language proficiency scores are required for international applicants for whom English is not a first language.
+The TOEFL/IELTS requirement can be waived for applicants who hold BA- or MA-level degrees from universities where the primary language of instruction is English.
 Submit scores from a test taken within three years of application.
-Duquesne's ETS code is 2196.
+Duquesne’s ETS code is 2196.
 Minimum scores are:

 - TOEFL PBT: 550